In This Article

 Regulations for Operating a Bitcoin ATM in the US

-Below are four key elements around which you can build your compliance strategy prior to launching a Bitcoin ATM:
+Below are four key elements around which you can build your compliance strategy before launching a Bitcoin ATM:

 Research money transmitter requirements in the state of operation

-It’s important to understand that some states are friendlier to Bitcoin ATMs or Bitcoin in general than others.
+It’s important to understand that some states are friendlier to cryptocurrency ATMs or crypto in general than others.
 This could mean the difference between a comprehensive and costly state licensure process and an exemption under state money transmitter law.

 The differences are vast, and they are ever-changing.
 States continue to evolve their application of existing and antiquated money transmission laws.

-As of September 2020, 49 states share unified regulation for cryptocurrency firms so as to accommodate Bitcoin companies.
+As of September 2020, 49 states share unified regulations for cryptocurrency firms so as to accommodate Bitcoin companies.

 That said, it’s vital to understand the requirements in your state.
-You can check the latest laws that are applicable to your specific state here.
+You can check the latest laws that apply to your specific state here.

 Register as a money services business (MSB) with FinCEN